The AGI Control Paradox

 - Trusting it too much makes us obsolete.

-And no previous technology—not the printing press, not electricity, not even nuclear power—has ever forced us into that kind of binary.
+And no previous technology — not the printing press, not electricity, not even nuclear power — has forced us into that binary.

 - Interruptibility: We must be able to pause or override.